cotica/capstone/README.md

 - - -
 ## ML

 Since our target, average ratings, is continous and known, we will use supervised regression modeling.
-We will try out the following:
+We tried out the following:

 * A Random Forest Regressor
 * A regularized linear model